MehmetOKUYAR/Auto_video_label/README.md

 By using image processing techniques, it can track an object of your choice to a certain extent and saves the image and .txt file to the folder during tracking.
 Currently, it only works for one class and you can only tag one object.

+**Note:** it does not work very stable in videos with multivariate background

 ### You can download the application using this link
 [Download - auto_video_labeling.exe](https://drive.google.com/file/d/1t0bHjMo3m41nOevacauQEcUu33D3r9aU/view?usp=sharing)